• Skip to primary navigation

 Here are the easy steps:

-close up of cooked whole chicken in a pot
+close up of cooked whole chicken in a pot.

 1. Simmer (don't boil!) a whole chicken with broth flavorings for 1.5 to 2 hours.
 The flavorings include onion, garlic, carrots, celery, salt, bay leaf, or whatever else you prefer.

-scooping out scum from boiling chicken
+scooping out scum from boiling chicken.

 2. Remove any scum that floats to the top and top off the water as needed.

-shredded chicken on cutting board
+shredded chicken on cutting board.

-3. Transfer the chicken from the broth to a cutting board and shred with 2 forks.
+3. Transfer the chicken from the broth to a cutting board and shred it with 2 forks.
 You won't need all of it.
 Save the rest for salads and other recipes.

 💭Tip: Easily transfer the chicken to a cutting board by using placing the handle of a wooden spoon into the chicken cavity.

-strained broth in a clear bowl
+strained broth in a clear bowl.

 5. Use a strainer to separate the liquid broth from the veggies.
 Set the broth aside.